-7.4.5.2 Presta valve
+7.4.4.3 Schrader valve

-- ✓ It is recommended to use a bicycle pump with a pressure gauge.
-You must observe the bicycle pump operating instructions. - Unscrew and remove the valve cap. - Open the knurled nut around four turns. - ► Carefully apply the bicycle, so that the valve insert is not bent. - ▶ Pump up the tyre slowly and pay attention to the tyre pressure in the process. - ⇒ The tyre pressure has been adjusted as per the specifications. - ▶ Remove the bicycle pump. - ► Tighten the knurled nut with your fingers. - Screw the valve cap tight.
+- ✓ It is recommendable to use a bicycle pump with a pressure gauge.
+The operating instructions for the bicycle pump must be adhered to. - ► Unscrew and remove the valve cap. - ► Connect the bicycle pump. - ► Pump up the tyre slowly and pay attention to the tyre pressure in the process.